souljaboy764/ros2-aruco-pose-estimation/README.md

-# Aruco Pose Estimation with ROS2, using RGB and Depth camera images from Realsense D435
+# Aruco Pose Estimation with ROS2, using RGB and Depth camera images

 Code developed by: __Simone Giampà__